Fellows FAQs

 19. Who should write my letters of reference?

-20. May I submit more than the required number of letters of reference?
+20. May I submit fewer than the required number of letters of reference?

-21. May I submit fewer than three or more than three letters of recommendation?
+21. May I submit fewer than two or more than two letters of recommendation?

 22. How can writers of letters of reference or recommendation submit their letters?